Veil-Project/veil-project.github.io/en/drafts/2020-02-19-Lite-Wallet-Preview.md

 The Veil project is excited to provide a brief update on the design and development of a new wallet that will support the coming RingCT protocol upgrade.

-As a reminder, the Veil development team is currently working on a protocol upgrade, transforming the use of "legacy funds", i.e. Zerocoin, Basecoin and CT, into just RingCT as the exclusive coin type in the network.
+As a reminder, the Veil development team is currently working on a protocol upgrade, transforming "legacy funds", i.e. Zerocoin, Basecoin and CT, into just RingCT as the exclusive coin type in the network.
 (A mechanism to convert legacy funds to RingCT will naturally be included as part of the upgraded.)
 As an industry first, RingCT will be used for private staking.

 As part of the RingCT upgrade, we're directly addressing this with the ground-up development of a brand new wallet, which will be known as the "Veil Lite Wallet".